Follow @scope_views

 Many will choose the DZ on the basis of its new and special optics, so I’m going to go into some detail here.
 Skip it if you’re not interested.

-For whatever reason, the original Steinheil FC-100D lens found in the DC and DF models does slightly underperform the original FC-100 for high power viewing, as I’ve noted already.
-One likely reason is the faster F ratio.
-Another is that the old flint glasses performed better, but were doped with heavy metals, especially lead.
+Whatever the reason, the original F7.4 Steinheil FC-100D lens found in the DC and DF models does slightly underperform the original FC-100 for high power viewing.
+One reason is the faster F ratio.
+Another may be that the newer eco-glass flint element just doesn’t perform as well as the old one doped with heavy metals, which is where the FC-100DZ comes in.

-In any case, Tak’ claims the Strehl stays above 90% across almost the whole visible spectrum, so that spherical aberration remains diffraction limited from blue to red, only dipping a bit in the far violet.
 What does that mean in practice?
-The lens is able to focus properly for all colours of light, avoiding the problem of many doublets which can behave as if poorly figured in the blue and/or red and so give blurry views of Mars and bloat white and blue stars in images.
+The FC-100DZ objective focuses all colours of light well, unlike many doublets which behave as if poorly figured in the blue and/or red and so give blurry views of Mars and/or bloat white and blue stars in images.
 Tak’ suggest that blue bloat on images is reduced by about half compared to the F7.4 FC-100D.

 FC-100DZ objective has premium coatings, reveals knife edge baffles behind.